FloWuenne/nf-training-intro/README.md

 To make this workshop palatable for eveyone we have already:

 - Dumped a bunch of animal pictures in the [`data/`](./data/) folder.
-- Written a simple Python script called [`classify.py`](./bin/classify.py), which is uses CLIP to classify the bloomin' critters.
+- Written a simple Python script called [`classify.py`](./bin/classify.py), which uses CLIP to classify the bloomin' critters.

 Your mission should you choose to accept is going to be to: